manzt/anywidget/docs/src/pages/en/jupyter-widgets-the-good-parts.md

 ### The `render` function

-Just like `DOMWidgetView.render`, your widget's `render` function is executed exactly **one per output cell** that displays the widget instance.
+Just like `DOMWidgetView.render`, your widget's `render` function is executed exactly **once per output cell** that displays the widget instance.
 Therefore, `render` primarily serves two purposes:

 1. Initializing content to display (i.e., create and append element(s) to